 What you can do:

 While refraining is your best option, if you do continue to eat any sticky candies or allow children to eat sticky candies, It is recommended that you brush your teeth immediately after to make certain that there aren’t any bits of candy left on the teeth.
 For the difficult bits of candy left between the teeth, do not use any sharp objects that could puncture the gums in the process.
-Instead, floss or dental picks can help to get rid of the more stubborn pieces remaining.
+Instead, floss, a WaterPik or dental picks can help to get rid of the more stubborn pieces remaining.

 If you happen to be in a position where a toothbrush isn’t close by, try swishing with warm water to flush out any bits of candy that may be remaining on the teeth.
+Our dental friends in Mooresville, NC have told us on numerous occasions that children going to Carolina Panthers football games are susceptible to sticky candies staying on their teeth for an extended period of time.

 We understand that it’s hard to refrain from eating some of your favorite candies, but try your best to think of your teeth from here on out!

 If you’d like more information about other foods that are harmful to the teeth, please contact River Run Dental Spa today.
+We have dental offices convenience located in Richmond, Midlothian and Short Pump, Virginia.